 You are here

-The College maintains an active social media presence on Tumblr, Facebook and Twitter and is starting to use Instagram.
+The College maintains an active social media presence on Facebook, Twitter and Instagram.
 We would love to include your news on our social media feeds.
 Here’s how to help us out:

 Because of new algorithms enacted by Facebook, it’s not worth our time to post more then once or twice a day because only a small number of our followers will see our posts.

 So, we’re looking for stories that align with our main priorities, which are: 1) The uniqueness of A&S among peer institutions and at Cornell, 2) our commitment to undergraduate education and education innovation, 3) our focus on recruiting, hiring and retaining the best and brightest faculty, 4) Groundbreaking research and creative works and 5) recruiting the students best suited to Cornell.

 - Includes hashtags and @mentions that allow readers to find your post in searches and draw people to other Facebook pages

 - Has a great photo or video

 - Offers links to a website where people can find more information.

 Have a great story to share?
 Send the information in the above paragraph to Kathy Hovis and we’ll try to get it out through Facebook.

 Twitter is the most popular way to get out a short message and draw people to a website or let them know about an event.
 Reporters are very active on twitter, so it’s also a good way to let them know about news from our college.